severian42/MoA-Ollama-Chat/README.md

 # Mixture-of-Agents (MoA) Chat Application

-This is an advanced implementation of the Mixture-of-Agents (MoA) concept, adapted from the original work by Together Computer.
+This is an advanced implementation of the Mixture-of-Agents (MoA) concept, adapted from the original work by TogetherAI.
 This version is tailored for local model usage and features a user-friendly Gradio interface.

 ## What is MoA?